TummyOnTrack/TummyOnTrack/README.md

 Parent/Child interactive Activity
 - [ ]	User can update food items eaten by uploading photos
 - [ ]	User can select photos from the gallery
-- [x ]	User can access camera and click photos to upload
+- [ ]	User can access camera and click photos to upload
-- [ ]	User can update food items eaten by speaking the food names (voice to text)
+- [x]	User can update food items eaten by speaking the food names (voice to text)
 - [ ]	User can gamify the experience by dragging or animating food items

 Rewards/Charts Summary
-- [ ] User can observe point-wise progress made
+- [x] User can observe point-wise progress made
-- [ ] User should be granted with reward points for achieving target points
+- [x] User should be granted with reward points for achieving target points
-- [ ] User should be able to shop fun rewards/stickers using the collected points
+- [x] User should be able to shop fun rewards/stickers using the collected points

 The following **optional** features are implemented:
 - [ ] User can login using Facebook (OAuth login flow)